Manchester United top deadline-day big spenders

-LONDON Manchester United dominated Europe's transfer activity as the transfer deadline window slammed shut on Monday, manager Louis van Gaal taking his summer spending spree to more than 150 pounds million ($249.20 million).
+LONDON Manchester United dominated Europe's transfer activity as the transfer deadline window slammed shut on Monday, manager Louis van Gaal taking his summer spending spree to more than 150 million pounds ($249 million).

-The former Netherlands coach, without a Premier League win this season and hammered 4-0 by third tier MK Dons in a League Cup match last week, signed versatile Ajax midfielder Daley Blind for 14 million pounds ($23.25 million).
+The former Netherlands coach, without a Premier League win this season and hammered 4-0 by third tier MK Dons in a League Cup match last week, signed versatile Dutch international Daley Blind for 14 million pounds ($23.25 million) from Ajax.

-They also agreed a 6 million pounds ($9.97 million) season-long loan deal with Monaco for Colombian striker Radamel Falcao.
+Rumours swirled that the move for Radamel Falcao had gone awry over a failed medical exam as the deadline closed on Monday, but the Colombian striker's one-year loan deal with an option to buy was finally announced some 90 minutes later.

-"It is a real honour to sign for Manchester United," Blind was quoted as saying on the United website (www.manutd.com), which confirmed the fee and said the 24-year-old had signed a four-year deal.
+"I am delighted to be joining Manchester United on loan this season," 28-year-old Falcao, who scored 11 goals in 20 appearances for AS Monaco, said on United's website (www.manutd.com).

-"I have been at Ajax since I was seven years old and I will always have very fond memories of the club and of my time there.
+Hernandez joins Real after spending four years at United, scoring 37 times in 102 Premier League appearances.

-"Louis van Gaal is a tremendously talented coach.
-I have worked with him at Ajax and also for the Netherlands national team and I cannot wait to work with him at the biggest club in the world."
+Blind, 24, signed a four-year deal and reunites with Van Gaal after working with the Dutchman at Ajax and the Netherlands national team.

-Van Gaal said: "I am delighted Daley has signed.
-He is a very intelligent and versatile footballer.
+"I am delighted Daley has signed.
+He is a very intelligent and versatile footballer," Van Gaal said.

 "Daley is a great reader of the game, he has played under my philosophy over a number of years and he will be a great addition to the team."